-After antibiotics were discovered in the 1940’s the pharmaceutical companies put much research into creating as many different kinds as possible and finding as many uses as possible.
-There was an enormous market, both for people and in animal food production.
+After antibiotics were discovered in the 1940’s an enormous market opportunity was available to the pharmaceutical companies, which put much research into creating as many different kinds of antibiotics as possible and finding as many uses as possible for them, both for people and in animal production.

 Of all the drugs they were an attractive option; results were quick and apparently beneficial.

-Over-use has meant growing ineffectiveness; new and stronger antibiotics are created – the newer ones are more poisonous to bacteria but kill a greater range of them.
+However, over-use has meant growing ineffectiveness, new and stronger antibiotics must be designed.
+Newer ones must be more poisonous to bacteria and can kill a wider diversity of them.

 Quinolones and fluoroquinolones